gianlucagiacometti/bootstrap-select/README.md

 Although the W3C Recommendations do not mention it for HTML 5, the HTML 4.01 Recommendations (https://www.w3.org/TR/html401/interact/forms.html#h-17.6) state that: "Note.
 Implementors are advised that future versions of HTML may extend the grouping mechanism to allow for nested groups (i.e., OPTGROUP elements may nest).
 This will allow authors to represent a richer hierarchy of choices."
 For this reason the bsSelect class is already recursive.

+The bsSelect class uses the Input and the Dropdown element of Bootstrap for a maximum level of compatibility.

 This program is released under the MIT licence.

 ## Usage